cesheridan/tabwins.vim/README.md

   1) SYMMETRIC  window structures of EMPTY BUFFERS

-     e.g. :V4x2 for 4 columns, each with 2 windows
+     e.g. for 4 columns, each with 2 windows --
+       :TabwinsVertical 2222  OR
+       :V4x2

+     e.g. for 2 columns, each with 12 windows --
+        :TabwinsVertical [ 12, 12 ]  OR
+        :V2x12

   2) ASYMMETRIC window structures of EMPTY BUFFERS

-     e.g. :V2113 for 4 columns, of 2, 1, 1, & 3 windows respectively
+     e.g. for 4 columns, of 2, 1, 1, & 3 windows successively --
+       :TabwinsVertical 2113

+     e.g. for 4 columns, of 18, 5, 26, & 3 windows successively --
+       :TabwinsVertical  [ 18, 5, 26, 3 ]

+       (sizes >9 must use list format)

   3) EITHER of the above structures, with BUFFERS POPULATED